semaphoreci/semaphore/docs/docs/using-semaphore/jobs.md

 ![Workflow editor button](./img/workflow-editor.jpg)

+## Jobs and blocks {#jobs-blocks}

+Jobs are grouped into blocks.
+A job always exists inside a block and a block may contain one or more jobs.
+Jobs in the same block run in parallel and [share common settings](#block-settings).

 ## How to create a job {#job-create}

 You can create a job with the visual editor or by creating a YAML file.